Glen Tanar: History

 Glen Tanar was historically part of the lands of the Marquis of Huntly.
 In 1865 the estate was bought by William Cunliffe Brooks, an English barrister and merchant banker who in 1869 was elected as Conservative MP for East Cheshire.
 Brooks had a major influence on the estate, building a large house, cottages for estate workers, a school, stables, and kennels, as well as constructing several bridges and landscaping the gardens.
 He also installed numerous carved stones and memorials in the surrounding countryside, many of which make playful references to his name or celebrate the virtues of drinking water rather than alcohol.
 In 1905 the estate was bought by George Coats, owner of the Paisley based thread manufacturer J & P Coats Ltd. In 1916 Coats was raised to the peerage as Baron Glentanar, and the estate remains in the ownership of his descendants.

 Timber has been extracted from the woodlands at Glen Tanar for at least 250 years, with the earliest record of a sawmill dating from 1732.
 The rate of felling increased during the Victorian period, and this, combined with an increase in deer and livestock numbers on the estate, hampered the natural regeneration of the forest.
-The forest avoided the heavily felling that affected other woods on Deeside woods during the Great War, and in 1937 deer fencing was erected to allow natural regeneration of the forest.
+The forest avoided the heavy felling that affected other woods on Deeside during the Great War, and in 1937 deer fencing was erected to allow natural regeneration of the forest.
 During the 1950s and 60s some areas were planted with non-native conifers, but these are now being gradually removed.
 Seasonal grazing of cattle ceased in the 1990s, and a section of the deer fence was removed in 1996.
 The forest is now allowed to regenerate naturally, with deer numbers being controlled by culling.
 The reduction in pressure on the forestry has also allowed trees to spread onto areas of the adjoining moorland.